Dr Jacqui Wilmshurst

 In addition to my work as an academic, I was previously an officer in the British Army (retired as Captain) and a leader in mental health and wellbeing in large complex organisations including the BBC, Meta and TikTok.
 I am a Chartered Member and Associate Fellow of the British Psychological Socety, in the Division of Academics, Researchers and Teachers in Psychology.

-For the past decade I have been working as a consultant and senior leader in health, wellbeing, and inclusion in the workplace, and I provide additional services as a speaker and consultant in Conservation Psychology and behaviour change.
+For the past decade I have been working as a consultant and senior leader in workplace health & wellbeing, learning & leadership, environment & wellbeing, and conservation psychology.

 www.jacquiwilmshurst.com